LordAshes/TaleSpire-CustomMiniPlugin/README.md

 ## Change Log

+5.4.0: Added Poses and keyboard shortcut for quick access to default poses.

+5.4.0: Modified animations to use individual prefabs for easier creation of non-t-pose base and related animations.

 5.3.2: AssetBundles are now always unload after prefab is made to free up memory and prevent issues with reusing an assetBundle

 5.3.1: Bug fix to prevent non-compatible minis from locking up CMP